-Like all other areas of the industry, artificial intelligence is having a massive impact on database management.
+AI Databases, like all other areas of the industry, are having a massive impact on database management.
 Major players, such as Microsoft and Oracle, are using AI to monitor database workload patterns and apply automatic tuning continuously.

 Now’s the time to leverage this unique opportunity to make AI part of a Database Management solution to proactively support security, capacity planning, workload optimization, and performance tuning.